-420 Monitoring ground shaking and earthquake activity is mostly the job of scientists and researchers, whose areas of expertise connect with the distant global environment.
+Monitoring ground shaking and earthquake activity is mostly the job of scientists and researchers, whose areas of expertise connect with the distant global environment.
 And for those who live near an area that directly experiences the Earth's tectonic activities, the contact is only too real and impacts daily lives.
 But for many where this impact is not usually felt or experienced, being made aware of the constant noise and movement occurring under our feet can be surprising.
-The creative aspect of this project thus experimented with performance in order to encourage public engagement with the energy, force and distant origins 425 of particular sources of sound; onlookers and audiences could fast track the "scientific explanations" of the unsettled Earth's activity and instead perceive it in a direct and visceral way.
-After hearing recordings captured during the ~1-year deployment of the seismic station in the WMB, for example, the choreographer Will Pegna was inspired to create a durational dance piece, All Terrain Training, performed in Peckham in an artist-led space.
-A photo captured during one of the acts of this performance is shown in Figure 13.
-The particular source of the recordings in this case came from a Mw 7.4 earthquake on 28 September 430 2018 near Sulawesi Island, Indonesia which is ~12,200 km from Bristol and a Mw 7.9 on 6 September 2018, near Viti Levu Island, Fiji, ~16,000 km away.
+The creative aspect of this project thus experimented with performance in order to encourage public engagement with the energy, force and distant origins of particular sources of sound; onlookers and audiences could fast track the "scientific explanations" of the unsettled Earth's activity and instead perceive it in a direct and visceral way.
+After hearing recordings captured during the \sim 1-year deployment of the seismic station in the WMB, for example, the choreographer Will Pegna was inspired to create a durational dance piece, All Terrain Training, performed in Peckham in an artist-led space.
+A photo captured during one of the acts of this performance is shown in Fig. 13.
+The particular source of the recordings in this case came from a $M{\rm w}$ 7.4 earthquake on 28 September 2018 near Sulawesi island, Indonesia, which is $\sim 12200 \,\mathrm{km}$ from Bristol and a M{w} 7.9 on 6 September 2018, near Viti Levu island, Fiji, ~16000 km away.
 These recordings were amplified and mixed live for the event by Shirley Pegna.
-To convey the power of the low audible and the low inaudible vibrating frequencies, the cone of a 22-inch subwoofer was employed along with speakers to create a surround sound and immersive effect for the audience members (see subwoofer cone vibrating: https://vimeo.com/389225640 accessed: 08/04 2020).
-A second performance piece was also made, inspired by the earthquake 435 sounds mentioned above.
+To convey the power of the low, audible vibrating frequencies and the low, inaudible vibrating frequencies, the cone of a 56 cm (22-inch) subwoofer was employed along with speakers to create a surround-sound and immersive effect for the audience members (see subwoofer cone vibrating: https://vimeo.com/389225640, last access: 8 April 2020).
+A second performance piece was also made, inspired by the earthquake sounds mentioned above.
 This piece, Earth Din, presents these sounds via three subwoofers and four speakers placed in a large space where an audience can walk around amongst the speakers and be immersed in the sound and vibration.
-To create further interest by embellishing the experience of the natural sound, the piece also requires two musicians intermittently playing cello and double bass.
-The two musicians work with the sounds, reacting to them and each other in the moment, and improvising the sounds they add to the soundscape.
-The sharing of the sound and vibration from our planet to an audience via 440 both these expressive performances thus creates another way to experience the Earth activity data recorded from the Wills Memorial Building tower.
+To create further interest by embellishing the